Max Weber: Inspirations

-While a student in Charlottenburg, Weber read all forty of Johann Friedrich Cotta's volumes of Johann Wolfgang von Goethe works, which later influenced his methodology and concepts.
-For him, Goethe was one of the seminal figures in German history.
-In his writings, including The Protestant Work Ethic and the Spirit of Capitalism, Weber quoted Goethe on several occasions.
-His usage of "elective affinity" in his writings may have been derived from Goethe, as one of Goethe's works used it as its title.
-Weber was also influenced by Goethe's usage of the Greek daimon ("fate").
-That concept influenced Weber's perspective that one's fate was inevitable and that one was able to use experience to create intellectual passion.
-He thought that Goethe, his Faust, and Nietzsche's Zarathustra were figures that represented the Übermensch and expressed the quality of human action by ceaselessly striving for knowledge.

-Karl Marx's writings and socialist thought in academia and active politics were also major influences on Weber's works.
-While Weber agreed with Marx on the importance of social conflict, he did not think that it would destroy a society if the traditions that upheld it were valued more than it was.
-Furthermore, he thought that a social conflict would have been resolvable within the preexisting social system.
-Writing in 1932, Karl Löwith contrasted the work of Marx and Weber, arguing that both were interested in the causes and effects of Western capitalism, but they viewed it through different lenses.
-Marx viewed capitalism through the lens of alienation, while Weber interpreted it through the concept of rationalisation.
-Weber also expanded Marx's interpretation of alienation from the specific idea of the worker who was alienated from his work to similar situations that involved intellectuals and bureaucrats.
-Scholars during the Cold War frequently interpreted Weber as "a bourgeois answer to Marx", but he was instead responding to the issues that were relevant to the bourgeoisie in Wilhelmine Germany.
-In that regard, he focused on the conflict between rationality and irrationality.
+Karl Marx's writings were also a major influence on Weber's works.
+While Weber agreed with Marx on social conflict's importance, he did not think that a society would be destroyed if the traditions that upheld it were valued more than it was.
+Furthermore, he thought that a social conflict could be resolved within the preexisting social system.
+Writing in 1932, Karl Löwith contrasted Marx and Weber, arguing that both were interested in Western capitalism's causes and effects, but viewed it through different lenses.
+Marx interpreted it through alienation, while Weber interpreted it through rationalisation.
+Weber also expanded Marx's alienation theory from workers who were alienated from their work to similar situations involving intellectuals and bureaucrats.
+Cold War era scholars frequently interpreted Weber as "a bourgeois answer to Marx", but he was instead responding the Wilhelmine bourgeoisie's issues.
+In that regard, he focused on rationality and irrationality's conflict.

 Legacy

 Alongside Karl Marx and Émile Durkheim, Weber is commonly regarded as one of modern sociology's founders.
 He was instrumental in developing an antipositivist, hermeneutic, tradition in the social sciences.
 Weber influenced many scholars across the political spectrum.
 Left-leaning social theorists – such as Theodor W. Adorno, Max Horkheimer, György Lukács, and Jürgen Habermas – were influenced by his discussion of modernity and its friction with modernisation.
-As part of that, his analysis of modernity and rationalisation significantly influenced the Frankfurt School's critical theory.
-Right-leaning scholars – including Carl Schmitt, Joseph Schumpeter, Leo Strauss, Hans Morgenthau, and Raymond Aron – emphasised different elements of his thought.
-They focused on his discussion of strong leaders in democracy, political ethics' relationship with value-freedom and value-relativism, and combating bureaucracy through political action.
-The scholars who have examined his works philosophically, including Strauss, Hans Henrik Bruun, and Alfred Schütz, have traditionally looked at them through the lens of Continental philosophy.
+Furthermore, his analysis of modernity and rationalisation significantly influenced the Frankfurt School's critical theory.
+Right-leaning scholars – including Carl Schmitt, Joseph Schumpeter, Leo Strauss, Hans Morgenthau, and Raymond Aron – focused on his discussion of strong democratic leaders, political ethics' relationship with value-freedom and value-relativism, and combating bureaucracy through political action.
+The scholars who examined his works philosophically, including Strauss, Hans Henrik Bruun, and Alfred Schütz, traditionally looked at them through the lens of Continental philosophy.